Background blur

 Episode Summary

-• Fast-paced yoga flows like Vinyasa and Ashtanga can be beneficial for individuals with ADHD by channeling energy and quieting racing thoughts.
+• Faster-paced yoga styles can be surprisingly beneficial for individuals with ADHD, helping to channel energy and quiet racing thoughts.

 📝In-Depth Guide